Select Page

 Your credit history speaks volumes to lenders about what kind of risks they take when they agree to lend you money.
 It takes a long time to build a credit history.
 Yet, it’s easy to sabotage and takes even longer to rebuild.

 So, can you live without credit?
 Yes.
 But, should you try to do without it?
 No. Because without credit, it will be difficult to improve your living standards, at the very least, not as quickly as you would like.
-And, when it comes to making major purchases such as buying your first home in Canada, a strong credit report is essential.
+And, when it comes to making major purchases such as buying your first home, a strong credit report in Canada is essential.
 When you manage how you use credit, you’ll remain in good financial standing and be able to secure credit to achieve your important dreams.

 How to Manage Your Personal Finances When You’re New to Canada